-CODE OF BUSINESS CONDUCT AND ETHICS
+CULTURE OF INTEGRITY AND CODE OF BUSINESS CONDUCT AND ETHICS

+Korn Ferry is committed to having and maintaining a strong and effective global Ethics and Compliance Program.
+Consistent with that commitment, the Board has promoted and continues to promote the Company's culture of ethics and integrity.
 The Board has adopted a Code of Business Conduct and Ethics that is applicable to all directors, employees and officers (including the Company's Chief Executive Officer, Chief Financial Officer and Principal Accounting Officer).
-Among other things, the Code of Business Conduct and Ethics requires directors, employees and officers to maintain the confidentiality of all information entrusted to them (except when disclosure is authorized or legally mandated); to deal fairly with the Company's clients, service providers, suppliers, competitors and employees; to protect Company assets; and for those who have a role in the preparation and/or review of information included in the Company's public filings, to report such information accurately and honestly.
-It also prohibits directors, employees and officers from using or attempting to use their position at the Company to obtain an improper personal benefit.
+Korn Ferry colleagues know that quality and professional responsibility starts with them and the Board has emphasized that with the "tone at the top."
+The Code of Business Conduct and Ethics provides a set of shared values to guide our actions and business conduct, including: loyalty, honesty, accountability, observance of ethical standards, and adherence to the law.
+Among other things, the Code of Business Conduct and Ethics requires directors, employees, and officers to maintain the confidentiality of all information entrusted to them (except when disclosure is authorized or legally mandated); to deal fairly with the Company's clients, service providers, suppliers, competitors, and employees; to protect Company assets; and for those who have a role in the preparation and/or review of information included in the Company's public filings, to report such information accurately and honestly.
+It also prohibits directors, employees, and officers from using or attempting to use their position at the Company to obtain an improper personal benefit.
 The Code of Business Conduct and Ethics is available on the Company's website and in print to any stockholder that requests it.
-To access the Code of Business Conduct and Ethics from the Company's website, go to www.kornferry.com, select "Investor Relations" from the drop-down menu, then click on the "Corporate Governance" link under "Company Information".
-Requests for a printed copy should be addressed to Korn/Ferry International, 1900 Avenue of the Stars, Suite 2600, Los Angeles, California 90067, Attention: Corporate Secretary.
-We intend to post on the Company's website amendments, if any, to the Code of Business Conduct and Ethics, as well as any waivers thereunder, with respect to our officers and directors as required to be disclosed by the SEC and NYSE rules.
+To access the Code of Business Conduct and Ethics from the Company's website, go to www.kornferry.com, select "Investor Relations" from the "About" drop-down menu, then click on the "Corporate Governance" link located in the center of the page.
+Requests for a printed copy should be addressed to Korn Ferry, 1900 Avenue of the Stars, Suite 2600, Los Angeles, California 90067, Attention: Corp